CONP-PCNO/conp-dataset/tests/README.md

 To run the test suite you will need to install the project module requirements for Pyhton.
-Since there are multiple location for the _requirements.txt_ files we recommend to use the below command at the root of the repository to install all of the Python dependencies.
+Since there are multiple location for the _requirements.txt_ files we recommend using the below command at the root of the repository to install all the Python dependencies.

 ```bash
 find . -name requirements.txt | xargs -I{} pip install -r {}